Category Archives: Greek Royals

 Princess Marina of Greece and Denmark was born on December 13, 1906, in Athens, Greece.
 She was the youngest of the three daughters of Prince Nicholas of Greece and Denmark (a son of King George I of the Hellenes, born Prince Vilhelm of Denmark) and Grand Duchess Elena Vladimirovna of Russia (a granddaughter of Alexander II, Emperor of All Russia).
 Through her father, Marina was the first cousin of Prince Philip, Duke of Edinburgh.

 Marina and her sisters grew up with their paternal grandparents in Athens, Greece.
 They were educated by English governesses and were taught foreign languages, history, and mathematics by private tutors.
 The year 1913 brought the family’s idyllic life to an end.
 Marina’s grandfather King George I was assassinated.
 In 1917, when her uncle King Constantine I was forced from the Greek throne, Marina’s family joined Constantine in exile in Switzerland.
-World War I had wiped out her mother’s Russian fortune and the family faced financial difficulties for the first time in their lives.
+World War I had wiped out her mother’s Russian fortune and the family faced financial difficulties for the first time.
 Marina’s family returned to Greece in 1920 when King Constantine I was restored to the throne but again went into exile two years later when he was forced to abdicate.
-After stays in Italy and England, Marina’s family settled in Paris, where they relied upon the generosity of her father’s elder brother Prince George and his very wealthy wife Princess Marie Bonaparte.
+After staying in Italy and England, Marina’s family settled in Paris, where they relied upon the generosity of her father’s elder brother Prince George and his very wealthy wife Princess Marie Bonaparte.

 Learn more about Princess Marina at Unofficial Royalty: Princess Marina of Greece and Denmark, Duchess of Kent